 - Crown consultation: We will consult with Indigenous Peoples early and throughout our review process.
 The scope and nature of the Crown consultation activities will be tailored to the complexity of the proposed project and its potential effects, and the needs of Indigenous Peoples.
 If you have questions, email IndigenousMatters@cer-rec.gc.ca.

 - Statement of concern: We rely on you to bring forward your concerns and views.
 If you have concerns about a project, you can send us a Statement of concern form [PDF 227 KB] within 21 days after the application has been filed with the CER.
 Your concerns will guide the CER in planning

-- Projects and hearings: The CER may hold a public hearing for facilities applications.
+- Applications and projects: The CER may hold a public hearing for facilities applications.
 If you have questions about the hearing process, contact a process advisor.
 Participant funding may be available for early engagement with the CER and participating in a hearing.

 CER processes in place to help you

 - Alternative dispute resolution: Any time during the life of a project, if you are unable to resolve concerns directly with the company, you can email ADR-RED@cer-rec.gc.ca to ask a specialist to work with you and the company to find solutions.